Sage-Bionetworks/portalsDocs/articles/wikis.md

 Wiki pages can be written using text, [Markdown](https://www.markdownguide.org/), or basic HTML.
 Additionally, you can embed dynamic content based on other resources stored in Synapse.

-Wikis inherit their [sharing settings](https://docs.synapse.org/articles/sharing_settings.html) from the Project, Folder, or File it is associated with, and cannot have separate sharing settings.
-Anyone with 'View' permissions or greater can see the content of the Wiki page.
-When a Project, Folder or File is shared with the public, Wikis are visible to viewers who are not logged in to Synapse.
+A Wiki inherits it's [sharing settings](https://docs.synapse.org/articles/sharing_settings.html) from the Project, Folder, or File it is associated with, and cannot have separate sharing settings.
+Anyone with 'view' permissions or greater can see the content of the Wiki page.
+When a Project, Folder or File is shared with the public, the associated Wiki is visible to viewers who are not logged in to Synapse.

 ## Creating, Editing, and Deleting a Wiki